CoderOneHQ/bomberland/README.md

 # About

-[Coder One](https://www.gocoder.one) is an upcoming multi-agent AI competition.
+Bomberland is a 2D gridworld multi-agent environment inspired by the classic game [Bomberman](https://en.wikipedia.org/wiki/Bomberman).
+It is designed for an upcoming AI competition called [Coder One](https://www.gocoder.one).

-Agents control multiple units in a Bomberman-like environment.
+Each agent controls multiple units.
+The goal is to take down all of your opponent's units before they take down yours.
 This repo contains starter kits for working with the game API.

 ![Multi-agent game](https://uploads-ssl.webflow.com/5ed1e873ef82ae197179be22/60b32c120df5e9f4e02512ee_game-preview.gif)